 - Whisk together the all-purpose flour, ground cloves, ground ginger, baking soda, ground cinnamon, and salt.
 Set to the side.2 cups All-Purpose Flour, 1/2 tsp Ground Cloves, 1/2 tsp Ground Ginger, 2 tsp Baking Soda, 1 tsp Ground Cinnamon, 1/2 tsp Salt

 - Using your hand mixer or stand mixer fitted with the paddle attachment, beat the vegetable oil and granulated sugar together on medium-high speed until well blended.
-Add in the full flavored molasses and egg.3/4 cup Vegetable Oil, 1 cup Granulated Sugar, 1/4 cup Full Flavor Molasses, 1 Large Egg
+Add in the full flavor molasses and egg.3/4 cup Vegetable Oil, 1 cup Granulated Sugar, 1/4 cup Full Flavor Molasses, 1 Large Egg

 - Switching the mixer speed to low, gradually add in the whisked dry ingredients until just combined.